AP Interview: Iraq oil minister says gas sector a priority

 With the sector rebounding, Ismail told The Associated Press, he can now focus on other priorities.
 In the interview, he offered a rare glimpse into the inner-workings of the country’s most significant ministry — Iraq’s oil industry is responsible for 90% of state revenues.

-He recounted how cutthroat Iraqi politics and corruption fears have often derailed critical investment projects during his tenure and those of his predecessors — a source of long-term frustration for international companies working in Iraq.
+He said cutthroat Iraqi politics and corruption fears often derailed critical investment projects during his tenure and those of his predecessors — a source of long-term frustration for international companies working in Iraq.

 “In the Ministry of Oil, the big mistake, the big challenge are the delays in decision-making or no decision-making at all," he said, attributing indecisiveness to fears of political reprisal from groups or powerful lawmakers whose interests are not served.

-He described a warped work culture where allegations of corruption are used as tools by political players to get their way — and the mere possibility is often enough to keep high-ranking officials in ministry from signing off on important projects.
+He described what he said was a warped work culture where allegations of corruption are used as tools by political players to get their way.
+He alleged that the mere possibility is often enough to keep high-ranking officials in ministry from signing off on important projects.

 Top on his list is developing the country’s gas sector, a central condition for Iraq to be eligible for U.S. sanction waivers enabling energy imports from neighboring Iran.
 To that end, Iraq is looking to develop long-neglected gas fields and capture gas flared from oil sites.